sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

 ##  Max.   :806.00   Max.   :2012-11-30   Max.   :2355.0
 ```

-2. Make a panel plot containing a time series plot (i.e. `type =
+A panel plot with a time series for the 5-minute interval (x-axis) and
-"l"`) of the 5-minute interval (x-axis) and the average number of
+the average number of steps taken averaged across all weekday or
-steps taken, averaged across all weekday days or weekend days
+weekend days (y-axis) is required, then we proceed to process the
-(y-axis).
-The plot should look something like the following, which
+steps taken data averaging it respect to the 5-minute interval and the
-was created using **simulated data**
+different ("weekday and weekend") levels

 ```r